Vizzuality/layer-manager/README.md

         "layers": [
           {
             "options": {
-              "sql": `WITH a AS (SELECT cartodb_id, the_geom_webmercator, uuid, iso3 FROM all_geometry WHERE iso3 = 'SWE') SELECT a.the_geom_webmercator, a.cartodb_id, b.uuid, b.timeinterval as year, b.species, b.scenario, b.probabilityemca FROM swe_zonal_spp_uuid as b INNER JOIN a ON b.uuid = a.uuid WHERE species = 'Picea glauca' AND scenario = 'rcp45'`
+              "sql": "WITH a AS (SELECT cartodb_id, the_geom_webmercator, uuid, iso3 FROM all_geometry WHERE iso3 = 'SWE') SELECT a.the_geom_webmercator, a.cartodb_id, b.uuid, b.timeinterval as year, b.species, b.scenario, b.probabilityemca FROM swe_zonal_spp_uuid as b INNER JOIN a ON b.uuid = a.uuid WHERE species = 'Picea glauca' AND scenario = 'rcp45'"
             },
             "type": "cartodb"
           }